Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Experiments

 \subsection{Binary Linear Classification}

+The proposed framework is suitable for training large machine learning models on data where numbers of instances and features are both large.
+It is especially useful in a practical setting where data instances are stored distributedly on multiple machines.
+This setting is common on web data due to efficiency and privacy concerns.
+We therefore consider the following large-scale datasets in our experiments. \begin{itemize} \item {\webspam}~\citep{wang2012evolutionary} is a binary classification task aiming at detecting if a web page is created to manipulate search engines.
+We use bag-of-words model with n-gram ($n\leq3$) to extract features. \item {\uu}~\citep{ma2009identifying} detects malicious URLs based on their lexical and host-based features. \item {\kddb} is the dataset used in KDD Cup 2010 with the goal to predict students' performance based on logs of their interaction with an educational system.
+We follow \cite{yu2010feature} to extract features. \end{itemize} The statistics of the data are summarized in Table \ref{tbl:data}.\footnote{Downloaded from \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.}

-For binary linear classification, from existing study for the single-machine case, solving the dual problem is more favorable when the feature dimension is larger than the number of instances because the number of variables is smaller.
-We therefore consider data sets with $l < n$, shown in Table \ref{tbl:data}, in this task.\footnote{Downloaded from \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.} We consider both linear SVM and L2-regularized logistic regression discussed in Section \ref{subsec:binary}.
-The comparison criterion is the relative primal or dual objective distance to the optimum, respectively defined as
+We consider both linear SVM and L2-regularized logistic regression discussed in Section \ref{subsec:binary}.
+The comparison criteria are the relative primal and dual objective distances to the optimum, respectively defined as

 where $f^*$ is the optimum we obtained approximately by running our algorithm with a tight stopping condition.
 Note that the optimum for the dual and the primal problems are identical except the flip of the sign, according to strong duality.
-We examine the relation between these values and the running time.
+We examine the relation between these values and the training time.
 We fix $C=1$ in this experiment.
-The distributed environment is a local cluster with $16$ nodes running MPI.
+The distributed environment is a cluster of $16$ machines connected through MPI.